I’ll be away from this post until March, when Sword Tips will return. Thank you for reading these daily Bible tips, and especially for your prayers.

-Jesus laid out three distinct reasons that it is not lawful “for a man to divorce his wife for just any reason” when the Pharisees asked Him whether it was so (Matt.
-19:3).
-(1) The Genesis of Marriage (v.
-4).
-God, not human beings, created marriage.
-His purpose for marriage, which is between “male and female,” is the final word on the matter.
-(2) The Condition of Marriage (v.
-5-6).
-Marriage is a “one flesh” relationship.
-When married, the man and woman are no longer independent; they are joined by God as “one flesh.”
-As surely as we do not naturally separate flesh from flesh, so neither is it natural to separate husband and wife by divorce.
 (3) The Prohibition of God (v.
 6).
-God declares we are not to separate (put an expanse between) what He joins together, namely, the husband and wife.
-We must solidify in our hearts this unchanging edict from God: Marriage is given by God, and is between one man and one woman, for life.
-(Jesus will give one exception to this rule in verse 9, and that is exactly what it is, an exception to the rule.)
-It is transgression against God to sunder what He has joined together.
+Christ declared we are not to separate (put an expanse between) what God joins together (i.e., the husband and wife).
+We must solidify in our hearts this unchanging edict from God: Marriage is given by God, it is between one man and one woman, and it is for life.
+(Jesus will give one exception to this rule in Matthew 19:9, and that is exactly what it is, an exception to the rule.)
+It is a transgression against God to sunder what He has joined together.

 The Pharisees also came to Him, testing Him, and saying to Him, “Is it lawful for a man to divorce his wife for just any reason?”
 (Matthew 19:3, NKJV)